sharkinsspatial/knowsnowapi/README.md

 $ export CLIENT_SECRET=yourClientSecret
 ````
 Or create a local .env file with the same NAME VALUE pairs as described [here](https://github.com/motdotla/dotenv).
-Be sure to include .env in your .gitignore to avoid publish keys to Github.
+Be sure to include .env in your .gitignore to avoid publishing keys to Github.

 To run the application locally in debug mode use
 ````shell
 $ nodemon --debug index.js
 ````
 This will automatically restart the application anytime changes are made to the code.
-If you want to debug interatively you can install [node-inspector](https://github.com/node-inspector/node-inspector) globally by running
+If you want to debug interactively you can install [node-inspector](https://github.com/node-inspector/node-inspector) globally by running
 ````shell
 $ npm install -g node-inspector
 ````